 If you have an audition coming up, or a role you've booked, contact me here & tell me what you need.

 If you've found me because you're an entrepreneur or business professional who wants to strengthen your speaking voice or your message, I look forward to working with you.
 I have clients hire me to improve their pitch or keynote, and clients hire me to help them put to rest old vocal habits no longer serving them in their public life.
 I help entrepreneurs put themselves into their pitch.
 I help politicians and business professionals and techies and artists tell their story, well.
 From strong content to vocal freedom, together we make sure your message is compelling and your delivery lands, so you can move your audience and get what you want!
+This is permission to speak.

 I have a BA from Princeton in English & Theater, an MFA from Brown in Acting, and have taught at Pace University in Manhattan, Stella Adler Acting School in Hollywood, and through the Alan Alda Center for Communicating Science, which holds workshops all around the country.
 In addition to coaching television & film, I've prepared clients for Broadway & LA theater, UN speeches, televised award show presentations, academic talks, tech pitches, and political ads.
+In addition to my iHeartRadio podcast, Permission to Speak, I'm also at work on a book by the same title, which will be published by Crown, an imprint of Penguin Random House, and Penguin UK.